 In presenting the results of the 2023-2024 PRA, MISO noted that market response to high prices from the 2022-2023 PRA helped mitigate resource adequacy risk for Delivery Year 2023-2024.
-172 Actions taken by market participants-such as delaying retirements and making additional existing capacity available-resulted in adequate capacity.
+Actions taken by market participants-such as delaying retirements and making additional existing capacity available-resulted in adequate capacity.
 In particular, the North/Central region demonstrated adequate supply driven by a combination of lower demand, new generation, delayed retirements, additional imports, and higher accreditation.
-The capacity offered in the North/Central region exceeded requirements by 4,760 MW.
+The capacity offered in the North/Central region for the Summer 2023 season exceeded requirements by 4,760 MW.